pogo61/Google-Sheets-API-Hook/README.md

 - ensure that the status changes to "State: Active"

 #### Verify Connectivity
-- Using curl http://"URL of the Listener of your ND"/cell/cell
+- Using curl http://"URL of the Listener of your ND"/sheets_hook/<what ever operation you want>
--  the response should be {"status":"success", "cellContent": "value"} where "value" is the contents of the first cell, in the first workbook, of the first spreadsheet, that the user defined in the tns:userAccountEmail element of the security policy assertion.
+-  the response should be that expected for the operation.
+Note, there is no need to do any OAuth actions, as the Hook looks after that.

 ### Modify and Build
 In the event you need to change the API Hook.
 Here are the instructions to do so.